homemadearcade/zero/todo/UIUXTOUCHUPS.md

 Aggregate Color menu for brushes when you’ve added like 1 color already

-Finish lobby cleaup with user video and usernames, etc

 Create Class Modal -> Edit Name Modal instead of having edit name inside of Create Class

 PRevent Cobrowsing form editing the other USER UNLESS you have the tool open.
 Its simply a mouse tool